Best Paint For Stucco in 2023

 The Advantages Of Elastomeric On Stucco

-When Elastomeric paint is applied correctly, it is an actual waterproof paint.
-It’s very thick paint, allowing it to bridge gaps and minor cracks.
+When Elastomeric paint is applied correctly, it is actually a waterproof paint.
+It’s also a very thick paint, allowing it to bridge gaps and minor cracks.

 Ben Moore UltraSpec Elastomeric has a 300% elongation.

-In addition to its flexibility, it is very thick which gives it an exceptionally high build.
-One coat of Elastomeric has 2-3 times the mil thickness as a standard gallon of acrylic paint.
+In addition to its flexibility, the thickness gives it an exceptionally high build.
+One coat of Elastomeric has 2-3 times the thickness of a coat of standard acrylic paint.

 The Disadvantages Of Elastomeric On Stucco

-Pin wholes are small areas that the elastomeric paint did not cover.
+Pin wholes are the small areas that the elastomeric paint did not cover.
 These small pin holes happen when rolling too quickly, causing bubbling.
-The result is that these pin size holes allow water to enter behind a waterproof paint.
-Moisture can not transfer through the paint and collects like water in a balloon behind the paint.
+The result is that these pin size holes allow water to enter behind the waterproof paint.
+The moisture then cannot transfer through the paint and collects behind the paint like water in a balloon.

 A few elastomeric paints are breathable and allow moisture to transfer; UltraSpec is one.
 However, most elastomeric paint systems are not breathable.

-Therefore, if you believe that there are any areas outside the house where water can get behind the paint, elastomeric would not be a good choice.
+Therefore, if you believe that there are any areas on the outside of the house where water can get behind the paint, elastomeric would not be a good choice.

 Because the paint is thick, a gallon of elastomeric only spreads between 80-100 square feet per gallon.
 That’s about a third of what universal exterior paints would cover.